History of Serbia in Timeline

 1918: Kingdom of Serbia unites with Vojvodina and joins Yugoslavia

-In 1918, following World War I, the Kingdom of Serbia united with the former Habsburg crownland of Vojvodina.
-Later in 1918, Serbia joined with other South Slavic nations in the foundation of Yugoslavia.
+In 1918, after World War I, the Kingdom of Serbia united with Vojvodina, a former Habsburg crownland.
+Later in 1918, Serbia joined with other South Slavic nations to form Yugoslavia.

-King Alexander established a dictatorship in 1929 with the aim of establishing the Yugoslav ideology and single Yugoslav nation, changed the name of the country to Yugoslavia.
+In 1929, King Alexander established a dictatorship with the aim of establishing the Yugoslav ideology, changing the country's name to Yugoslavia.

 1934: Assassination of Alexander

-In 1934, Alexander was assassinated in Marseille, succeeded by his son Peter II.
+In 1934, Alexander was assassinated in Marseille during an official visit.

 1941: Axis powers invade Yugoslavia

-In 1941, the Axis powers invaded Yugoslavia, dividing the territory of modern Serbia.
+In 1941, despite Yugoslav attempts to remain neutral, the Axis powers invaded Yugoslavia and divided the territory of modern Serbia.

-By late 1944, the Belgrade Offensive swung in favour of the partisans in the civil war; the partisans subsequently gained control of Yugoslavia.
+By late 1944, the Belgrade Offensive swung in favor of the partisans, who subsequently gained control of Yugoslavia.

 1945: Renamed to the People's Republic of Serbia